UK-EU Brexit spat over N Ireland clouds G7 leaders summit | Law-Order

 UK-EU Brexit spat over N Ireland clouds G7 leaders summit

+Afterwards, the prime minister claimed the EU was not taking a sensible or pragmatic approach to post-Brexit arrangements, and he threatened to use an emergency clause to suspend agreed upon rules if the bloc did not compromise.Britain and the EU are locked in an escalating diplomatic feud over Northern Ireland, the only part of the U.K. that borders the 27-nation bloc.

-British Prime Minister Boris Johnson held meetings with German Chancellor Angela Merkel and French President Emmanuel Macron on Saturday on the sidelines of a G-7 summit, as post-Brexit turbulence strains relations between Britain and the EU.
+Turbulence from the divorce between the UK and the European Union provided an unwanted distraction at the Group of Seven summit taking place in southwest England, with British Prime Minister Boris Johnson saying Saturday that post-Brexit agreements will fail if the EU continues to take a “theologically draconian” approach to the rules.
+Johnson held meetings with German Chancellor Angela Merkel, French President Emmanuel Macron and the bloc's top officials on the sidelines of the summit he is hosting.
+Afterwards, the prime minister claimed the EU was not taking a “sensible or pragmatic” approach to post-Brexit arrangements, and he threatened to use an emergency clause to suspend agreed upon rules if the bloc did not compromise.

-After Britain's top diplomat accused the EU of taking a “bloody-minded” approach to relations, Johnson also met the bloc's leaders, European Commission President Ursula von der Leyen and European Council President Charles Michel, at the Carbis Bay resort where G-7 leaders are gathering.

-The two sides are locked in an escalating diplomatic feud over Northern Ireland, the only part of the UK that has a land border with the bloc.

-Britain says the checks are imposing a big burden on businesses and destabilizing Northern Ireland's hard-won peace.

-The spat has drawn in US President Joe Biden, who is concerned about the potential threat to Northern Ireland's peace accord.
+US President Joe Biden has gotten drawn into the spat, raising concerns about the potential threat to Northern Ireland's peace accord.

+The new arrangements, designed to keep an open border between Ireland and its northern neighbor, have angered Northern Ireland's British unionists, who say they weaken ties with the rest of the UK.
+Tensions over the new trade rules were a contributing factor to a week of street violence in April, largely in unionist areas of Northern Ireland, that saw youths pelt police with bricks, fireworks and firebombs.

 “We want the best possible relations with the UK.
 Both sides must implement what we agreed on.
 There is complete EU unity on this,” she said.

-It says Britain must fully implement the agreement, known as the Northern Ireland Protocol, that the two sides agreed and ratified.

 Britain accuses the bloc of taking a rigid approach to the rules and urged it to be more flexible in order to avoid what has been dubbed a “sausage war.”
-U.K. Foreign Secretary Dominic Raab said Saturday that if the EU continued to take a “bloody-minded and purist” approach, Britain would have to act to protect “the integrity of the U.K.” Johnson's spokesman, Max Blain said the U.K. wants the protocol to work but that it needs “radical changes.”
-British officials say it's unlikely the issue will be solved during the G-7 summit, which ends Sunday.
-But Blain said the two sides had agreed to keep talking.
+U.K. Foreign Secretary Dominic Raab said Saturday that if the EU took a “bloody-minded and purist” approach, Britain would have to act to protect the U.K.'s internal market and ensure that British-produced goods can be sold in every part of the country.

-Johnson “wants the EU to work with him to find an urgent compromise,” he said.
+Johnson said some European leaders seemed not to understand “that the U.K. is a single country, a single territory.
+I just need to get that into their heads.”
+“If the protocol continues to be applied in this way, then we will obviously not hesitate to invoke Article 16,” the British leader said, referring to an emergency brake allowing either side to suspend parts of their agreement.
+It is intended for use only in extreme situations, but the EU briefly threatened to invoke it in January amid a coronavirus vaccine spat, to stop doses from Ireland crossing the border.

+Speaking to Channel 5, Johnson said, “I certainly think that the protocol is capable of being used and interpreted…in a pragmatic way or a theologically draconian way.

 ALSO READ